What Is an Intravenous Pyelogram?

 An intravenous pyelogram (IVP) is a type of X-ray that looks at your kidneys and bladder and the ducts (ureters) that connect them.
-It’s not used very often.
+Doctors don’t use it very often.
 Other imaging tests, like CT scans, are more common.

-This test lets your doctor see blockages in your urinary tract caused by:
+This test lets your doctor see the size and shape of your bladder, kidneys, and ureters, and how well they’re working.
+They can spot blockages in your urinary tract caused by:

 - Kidney stones

 - Tumors in the kidney, ureters, or bladder

 - Scarring, either from surgery or a urinary tract infection

 - Congenital problems in the urinary tract, such as medullary sponge kidney.